almaan/growmeatissue/README.md

 ### Clustering

-As we often are more interested in groups of cells than perhaps the individual cell itself, this implementation also implements an agglomerative clustering step - based on the genomic profile of each cell - which shows how these clusters share a clear spatial zonation pattern:
+As we often are more interested in groups of cells than perhaps the individual cell itself, this implementation also applies an agglomerative clustering step - based on the genomic profile of each cell - which shows how these clusters share a clear spatial zonation pattern: